-Thomas was born and raised in Charlottesville, but moved through the Midwest and New England before returning to the area in 2011 with high hopes of trying to understand our modern food system.
-Thomas landed on the Sheltons' doorstep in 2012 while working for a local non-profit food distributor and began by bottling cider and grafting apple trees the wrong way (on an old omega grafter) a few days a week.
-That arrangement grew to fill the week and today Thomas helps to dig and ship trees in the nursery, keeps his hands in every aspect of the planning and execution of our cider production.
+Thomas was born and raised in Charlottesville, but moved through the Midwest and New England before returning to the area in 2011.
+Thomas landed on the Sheltons' doorstep in 2012 and began learning about cider production by bottling cider and grafting apple trees a few days a week.
+That arrangement grew to fill the week and now after a few years of learning under Chuck, he has his hands in every aspect of the planning and execution of our cider production.
 He lives on the James River in Scottsville with his wife and son.

 As a future farmer, Jennifer originally came to Albemarle Ciderworks with an eye towards learning how to grow tree fruit at a small farm scale.
 Then she tasted the cider and decided she had better learn more about that, too!
 Initially employed as a Tasting Room Associate, and then as Tasting Room Manager, Jennifer's role has grown to help with producing the product she loves.
 While her main roles now include pressing, fermenting and bottling, she still manages to get out in the orchard to help with pruning and grafting.
 Besides sampling the wares, Jennifer's favorite part of the job is introducing visitors to the world of craft cider, and all of the flavor and history it has to offer.